mpgirro/bakk/README.md

 # Bachelor Thesis

+*Note: there is the occasional change in this repository, but only for minor updates of the HTML version of the thesis document.*

 ## What is this?

 This is the code and thesis of my bachelor project I wrote in 2013/2014 at TU Wien.
 It is about the implementation of an audio watermarking algorithm aimed for analog communication channels and its utilisation in an application framework.